-If you want to contribute but aren’t familiar with OpenStreetMap (OSM), we’ve got you covered.
-There are two quick ways to get started with OSM, you can edit the map with local information or armchair map for Humanitarian OpenStreetMap (HOT.)
+If you want to contribute but aren’t familiar with OpenStreetMap (OSM), here’s a tutorial to get you started.
+There are two quick ways to begin with OSM, you can edit the map with local information or armchair map for Humanitarian OpenStreetMap (HOT.)
 Either way, you’ll need to create a free account here.
 This LearningOSM guide is also worth a look.

 Method one: Edit what you know

 Once you’re logged in, choose your editor.
 The easiest one for beginners is iD.
 You’ll be asked if you want the walkthrough before editing – take it!
 There are more details on settings below in the humanitarian tutorial.

 Zoom into your neighborhood, find something to add or edit.
 Editing an existing feature can be as simple as adding hours to a clinic or updating a business name to reflect that it has changed hands.